neonevm/neon-evm.docs/docs/developing/dev_environment/connect_to_solana_via_proxy.md

 ## Device Requirements

-The MetaMask wallet must be installed on your device.
+The MetaMask wallet must be already installed on your device.

-> Although this tutorial uses the *Ubuntu* platform, these instructions can be applied to other Linux platforms.
+> Although this tutorial uses the *Ubuntu* operating system, these instructions can be applied to other Linux distros as well.

 ## Option 1: Interacting with the Solana cluster via a proxy hosted on a remote virtual server

-### The Network Configuration
+### Network Configuration
   * The [Solana cluster](https://docs.solana.com/cluster/overview) is accessed via a proxy hosted on a remote virtual server.
   * Solana works in test mode (recommended) and the proxy interacts with it through the Neon EVM.